 In July 2022, we purchased approximately 240 acres of land for NZ1 in Lake Preston, South Dakota, followed by a groundbreaking ceremony in Lake Preston in September 2022.
-We believe NZ1 is on schedule with initial volumes of SAF expected to be delivered in 2025.
-Water and wind energy development agreements were executed in the third quarter of 2022, and other key milestones are on track for completion in accordance with our comprehensive project plan.
+Refer to the section entitled "Greenfield Projects" above for additional information about NZ1.